 The monitor supports AMD FreeSync with a wide 35-144Hz VRR range over DisplayPort and 35Hz-120Hz over HDMI.
-Note that in order to get 120Hz over HDMI on this monitor, you will need to create a custom resolution.
+Note that to get 120Hz over HDMI on this monitor, you will need to create a custom resolution.

 This technology can synchronize the monitor’s refresh rate with a compatible GPU’s frame rate and, in turn, get rid of screen tearing and stuttering for good without notably affecting input lag as VSYNC does.

 Although the AOC G2460PF is not certified by NVIDIA as G-SYNC compatible, FreeSync works without issues when using it with compatible NVIDIA GPUs.

 There are a lot of additional gaming features available besides FreeSync.

 First of all, there are several pre-calibrated picture presets for everyday use (Standard, Text, Internet, Game, Movie, Sports) as well as for different gaming genres (FPS, RTS, Racing, and two Gamer customizable profiles).

-Unlike most modern monitors, there’s no Low Blue Light mode, so you will have to create it manually by decreasing the brightness and the emission of the blue color in the OSD menu if you have trouble sleeping at night prior to using the monitor.
+Unlike most modern monitors, there’s no Low Blue Light mode, so you will have to create it manually by decreasing the brightness and the emission of the blue color in the OSD menu if you have trouble sleeping at night before using the monitor.

-The backlight is flicker-free though, so you don’t have to worry if you are sensitive to flickering.
+The backlight is flicker-free, though, so you don’t have to worry if you are sensitive to flickering.
 You will find the standard adjustments such as color temperature, brightness/contrast, gamma (three presets), etc.